NCLProject/nclproject.github.io/content/post/22-08-18-SUPER-RA-Hiring/index.md

 ---
-title: We are looking for Student Research Assistant.
+title: We are looking for Student Research Assistants.
 date: 2022-08-18
 image:
   focal_point: 'top'